nepal-online-school/noswebsite/_toc/section-two/variables-constants.md

 A constant has a name starting with an uppercase character.
 It should be assigned a value at most once.

+{% include util/note.html
-__NOTE:__ In Ruby, reassignment of a constant generates a warning but not an error.
+    note="In Ruby, reassignment of a constant generates a warning but not an error." type="caution"
+%}

 Constants may be defined within classes, but unlike instance variables, they are accessible outside the class.